Judensau at the choir stalls of Cologne Cathedral: Controversy around the Judensau

 In 2005, the Munich-based artists Wolfram P. Kastner and Günter Wangerin requested emphatically to remove the Judensau, or at least put up a sign with an explanation.
 In addition, they wanted two pieces of stone masonry approximately 50 m tall, depicting two swastikas, to be removed.
 Kastner made repeated requests for their removal and staged acts of protest against the Christian church.
 The artists placed signs in front of Cologne Cathedral, in which they claimed "all Christians lie" (alle Christen lügen).

 The cathedral chapter and Barbara Schock-Werner, the head of the cathedral workshop, raised their opinion that the anti-Jewish wood carvings could not be removed from the choir stalls.
 An explanatory sign was not acceptable, because Cologne Cathedral was a church and not a museum.
 In addition they explained that the choir stall with the reliefs was not accessible to the public.

 In 2006, the controversy triggered a conference by the cathedral workshop in collaboration with the Karl-Rahner-Akademie with the title "Cologne Cathedral and 'the Jews'" (Der Kölner Dom und 'die Juden').
 In 2008, the cathedral workshop and the Zentral-Dombau-Verein zu Köln dedicated a complete issue of the Kölner Domblatt to this topic and the results of the conference.

+In 2017, the cathedral chapter and Cologne Society for Christian-Jewish Cooperation created a dedicated working group on the same issues, titled "The Cathedral and 'the Jews'."
+In 2023, the group launched an art competition to add a new piece of art to the cathedral that examined the present and future of Jewish-Christian relations in awareness of their full past.
+By 3 April 2025, the Cologne Cathedral International Art Competition ended with Andrea Büttner winning for her mural exposing hidden Jewish history in the cathedral.
+The mural will be in the Chapel of St. Mary, above and behind the existing Altarpiece of the Patron Saints of Cologne.
+The mural depicts a life-size realistic painting of the stone base of a Torah ark, the same base the altarpiece later originally rested on.
+This is because the altarpiece was created for the St. Maria in Jerusalem chapel, which replaced a synagogue in 1424, the year after Cologne expelled all its Jews from the city.
+The mural will show the stone base floating above the altarpiece.
+Büttner stated that she didn't believe art could make the cathedral's many antisemitic pieces more tolerable by commentary, and instead wanted her piece to "take something that has been hidden from the cathedral's visitors up to now and have it openly displayed in a central location."